So you’ve decided you’d like to retire in the UK! What options are available for an American to retire here and is it a realistic goal?

-Besides the financial aspects, who’s entitled to live here as a citizen or a person with indefinite leave to remain?
+I’ve done the research for you.
+Find out if it’s possible to live here as a citizen or resident with “indefinite leave to remain”.

-- you’re eligible for an Investor Tier 1 visa (see update)
+- You’re eligible for an Investor Tier 1 visa (see update below)

 Unless you have family connections, have lived in the UK for a long period or are currently in the UK on an existing visa, your options to retire are limited.